-LAUNCHES AND ROWBOATS.
-Scheduled trips are made daily, during the summer, by launch from the boat landing at the foot of the lake trail to Wizard Island and the Phantom Ship.
-Private boats are not permitted on the lake, but rowboats may be hired at the boat landing.
+Launches and Rowboats.
+A number of trips are made daily, during the summer, by launch from the boatlanding at the foot of the lake trail to Wizard Island.
+Private boats are not permitted on the lake, but rowboats may be hired at the boatlanding.

-One of the popular attractions is the launch trip around the lake, leaving the boat landing at 9 o'clock each morning during the travel season.
+One of the popular attractions is the 21⁄2-hour launch trip around the lake, leaving the boatlanding at 9 o'clock each morning during the boating season.
+Boating services are provided by the Crater Lake National Park Co.

 OTHER SERVICES.
 The post office and long-distance telephone and telegraph services are located in the administration building at park head-quarters.
-The post office address is Crater Lake, Oreg.
+The post office address is

+Crater Lake, Oreg.
 Guests of Crater Lake National Park Co. should have mail addressed in care of Crater Lake Lodge to insure prompt delivery.